 This is what Yeezus does best: it sucks you inside Kanye’s head to feel a master composer’s joy at taking every left turn he possibly can and coming up with unknowns.
 “Black Skinhead” and “Hold My Liquor” aren’t rap, they’re rock anthems from the 25th century; the former soundtracking a mosh pit of cyborgs, the latter serving as the album’s emotional peak.
 With its sullenly angelic Chief Keef/Justin Vernon duet and that superlaser of a Mike Dean guitar solo, “Hold My Liquor” is a lighter-waver, “Comfortably Numb” for the brain-addled denizens of some future megalopolis.
 Though the much-vaunted grunginess of Yeezus had been patented on the G.O.O.D.
 Music compilation Cruel Summer from the year prior, (see: “Sin City”) a particular raging energy coursed through the later album that gave it an extra kick.
 That energy was contrarianism, an urge to go against the flow no matter what it happened to be.
 The appeal of Yeezus’ ideology is explained by Kanye’s mentor and maybe former friend Jay-Z in a Breakfast Club interview:

-It's polarising, some people love it.
+It's polarizing, some people love it.
 It forces you to have an opinion, you know?
 At least you're not like wishy washy about it, it force you to have an opinion, which is good, I think it's needed.
 Because what tends to happen is someone has to experiment and do it first.

 Hip-hop production had been about weird noise before, but producers like the Bomb Squad and Prodigy and El-P not only made unprecedented music, they used it to back up radical content, thereby achieving the postmodernist ideal of meaningful juxtaposition.
 Kanye applied radical sounds to radical ideas on the explicitly political “Black Skinhead” and “New Slaves” (few had broken down the US prison-industrial complex on a mainstream rap single before, even if it was inspired by a long-running spat with the fashion industry), but Yeezus as a whole was far lighter on revolutionary rhetoric than its confrontational sonics suggested.
 The album’s infamously rushed recording is no excuse; the entire artistic statement of Yeezus is contained in its gulf between slap-dash yet innovative production and off-the-cuff, crude lyrical content.
 It pioneered ignorant avant-rap.
 Though packaged as a loose modern art experiment, it was unilaterally acclaimed as a daring masterpiece on release for its “unfiltered expression,” though this praise was more likely the result of no one wanting to make the same mistake as those who panned the now-influential 808s.
 The profuse critical love for Yeezus possibly emboldened Kanye to keep honing in on that new, eventually damaging formula of transgressive over thoughtful.

 The Life of Pablo touched down three years later amidst similar circumstances as its predecessor: fashion shows tuned into by thousands in the hopes of new Kanye music (the cult had only expanded over time) and increasingly unhinged Twitter missives that slut-shamed ex Amber Rose and proclaimed the innocence of the now-convicted Bill Cosby.
 As Jay said about divisiveness: it forces the public to to have an opinion, at least.
 The sometimes ill-advised rants that began as part of the Yeezus Tour and the exhilarating Madison Square Garden aux cord party wrapped up an album that doubled down on Yeezus’s shock tactics of messy fragmentation while tempering it with touches of inspirational gospel.
-Kanye’s firebrand nature, fuelled by the plaudits the Yeezus approach received, was now directed at everyone around him rather than solely at the oppressors above, and soon it would rain down on his marginalised fans.
+Kanye’s firebrand nature, fueled by the plaudits the Yeezus approach received, was now directed at everyone around him rather than solely at the oppressors above, and soon it would rain down on his marginalized fans.

 Eventually came the Saint Pablo Tour and the reported mental breakdown, culminating in “I would have voted for Trump” followed by a meeting with the man himself attended by every prominent media outlet.
 It’s irrelevant if this or his subsequent support for right-leaning libertarian hucksters like Scott Adams and Jordan Peterson were genuine or performance art.
 Kanye knew that the sight of him doing so would shock the same way the distortion of “On Sight” did, the same way the sacrilegious placing of a trap-EDM drop over “Strange Fruit” on “Blood on the Leaves” did.
 In the middle of rap’s molly-popping era, Kanye ran counter and recruited unknown, electronic producers like Arca to help make something uncomfortable rather than gratifying.
 The masses said “fuck Donald Trump,” and Kanye, following the longtime contrarian instincts that had curdled into reactionary impishness from the Yeezus process, responded with “I love Donald Trump.”
 In his pursuit of the most controversial action he could commit himself to, though, his solo music has unfortunately begun to suffer in the present.